 Feature toggles, also known as feature flags, are components of software development that allow specific features of an application to be activated or deactivated at will.
 This allows developers to safely “toggle” new features on or off for testing.
-Feature toggles have many uses beyond just testing, such as the targeted release of new features, experimentation, operations, or activation of premium features.
+Feature toggles have many use cases beyond just testing, such as the targeted rollout or quick rollback of new features, experimentation, canary releases, operations, or activation of premium features.

 Why Use Feature Toggles?

-Toggles have a number of other useful functions beyond just turning features on and off.
+Feature toggling has a number of other useful functions beyond just turning features on and off.
 For instance, if an organization wished to experiment with a new feature not necessarily intended for release, a feature toggle could be used to activate the feature for a select group of users under an A/B testing platform.
-Often a feature toggle will be folded into what is known as a feature router, which dynamically routes users to different implementations of the code base with the new feature toggled on or off.
-In this way, targeted groups of internal or external users can be directed to the new feature, in order to collect real-time user metrics for internal review.
+Often a feature toggle will be folded into a feature router, which dynamically routes users to different implementations of the code base with the new feature toggled on or off.
+This way, targeted groups of internal or external users can be directed to the new feature, in order to collect real-time user metrics for internal review.

 Feature toggles can even be implemented on a more permanent basis for operations managers or site administrators.
 The ability to turn certain features on or off has a wide range of possible applications, including disabling features for site maintenance, or turning off non-critical features when heavy resource load is expected.